matthew-humphrey/nmssavetool/README.md

 ```
 >nmssavetool.exe help modify

-nmssavetool 1.4.2.0
+nmssavetool 1.4.4.0

-  -a, --all                     Maximize exosuit, multi-tool, ship, and freighter inventory, health, fuel, and energy
+  -a, --all                     Maximize exosuit, multi-tool, ship, freighter, and container inventory, health, fuel,
-                                levels.
+                                and energy levels.
 Repair all damage.

   -e, --energy                  Maximize exosuit, multi-tool, and ship energy and fuel (hyperdrive and launcher)
                                 levels.

-  -i, --inventory               Maximize exosuit, multi-tool, ship, and freighter inventory.
+  -i, --inventory               Maximize exosuit, multi-tool, ship, freighter, and container inventory.

   -r, --repair                  Repair damage to exosuit, multi-tool, and ship.

-  -t, --apply-to                (Default: exosuit multitool ship freighter) What to apply changes to.
+  -t, --apply-to                (Default: exosuit multitool ship freighter container) What to apply changes to.

   --v1-format                   When encrypting, use the old NMS V1 format